pierreDev33/crawler.ninja/README.md

 --------------

  * More & more plugins (in progress)
- * Use Riak as default persistence layer
+ * Use Riak as default persistence layer/Crawler Store
- * Use RabbitMQ
+ * Multicore architecture - Use RabbitMQ for bigger crawl
  * CLI for extracting data from the Crawl Store
  * Build UI : dashboards, view project data, ...